P.E.I. needs to prepare for deadly heat, says climate change expert | CBC News

 While it is too late to stop the heat, Feltmate said the Island can start preparing.

-Canadians need to start thinking about the dangers of heat in the summer the way we think about cold in the winter, he said.
+Canadians need to start thinking about the dangers of heat in the summer the way we think about the risks of cold in the winter, he said.

 That would include establishing cooling centres, just as there are warming centres during winter storms, and even subsidizing air conditioners and fans for homes.

-"Treating them almost as a human right," said Feltmate.
+"Treating them almost as a human right," is how Feltmate describes it.

 "It's the same way we expect in the winter that people have the right to a certain amount of heat in their home for safety purposes."

-There are vulnerable groups the province could focus on, including the elderly and people with certain pre-existing medical conditions.
+There are vulnerable groups the province could focus on, including the elderly and people with certain medical conditions.

 "We've got to make sure that before these heat waves hit, we've mapped out where these people live and somebody's checking on them on a regular basis during a heat wave, one or two times a day," he said.